antononcube/MathematicaForPrediction/MarkdownDocuments/Tries-with-frequencies-in-Java.md

 !["JavaTrieShrink-tilde"](http://i.imgur.com/jwFhPVn.png)

-The shrinking can be done based on a threshold specification, given as a third argument to JavaTrieShrink.
+The shrinking can be done based on a threshold specification, given as a third argument to `JavaTrieShrink`.

     JavaTrieComparisonGrid[{jTr, JavaTrieShrink[jTr, "", 2]}, ImageSize -> 350]